 In short, the Lord was saying, “Who are you to question Me?”

 Other Biblical Examples

 God never answers the question, “Why me, Lord?”
-Instead, He calls upon the questioner to lean on his faith and trust that God knows best and that all things work together for good for those who know the Lord.
+Instead, He calls upon the questioner to lean on his faith and trust that God knows best and that all things work together for good for those who know the Lord (Romans 8:28).

 Thus, when Habakkuk cried out, “Why me, Lord?”
-The Lord answered, “The righteous shall live by faith” (Hab.
-2:4).
+The Lord answered, “The righteous shall live by faith” (Habakkuk 2:4).

 Those are tough answers.
 They call us to tough faith — the kind of faith that my friend so powerfully demonstrated in her suffering.